bigtoga/Examples/Cloud - Azure/AZ-500/Identity Mgmt/Pass-through, Hash, Federated.md

 **We want to minimize servers needed - how?** - Pass-through w seamless SSO (ADFS would require more servers)

+**Want leaked credentials report?** - Has to use Password Hash in some way but can also use Seamless SSO or Federated.
+One variant has both Pass-thru and Hash w Seamless SSO

 # Flowchart

 From https://docs.microsoft.com/en-us/azure/active-directory/hybrid/choose-ad-authn